Decay of small energy solutions in the ABCD Boussinesq model under the influence of an uneven bottom: Introduction and Main Results

-This paper concerns the study of the long time dynamical properties for solutions of the one-dimensional $abcd$ system in the presence of variable bathymetry.
+In this work we investigate the long time dynamical properties for solutions of the one-dimensional $abcd$ system in the presence of variable bathymetry.
 Seeking to consider the more realistic variable bottom case, but still under a rigorous mathematical treatment, we present here the first installment of a series of papers dealing with this issue, of key interest for engineers, geophysicists and other scientists.
 The variable bottom abcd model under consideration has been derived by M. Chen \cite{MChen} and reads as follows: for $(t,x)\in \R\times\R,$

 Here $u=u(t,x)$ and $\eta=\eta(t,x)$ are real-valued scalar functions, representing a component of the velocity and the surface in a shallow water free surface, inviscid and irrotational Boussinesq's regime.
 The variable bottom is represented by the function $h=h(t,x)$, perturbation of the flat bottom which is recovered by setting $h\equiv 0$.
 Along this paper the function $h$ will be assumed as a given data of the problem, having dependence on time and space.
 Additionally, the parameters $\tilde a_1$ and $\tilde c_1$ measure the magnitude of time/space variations of the uneven bottom in the model, and will be also assumed known along this work.
 We have chosen for simplicity from \cite{MChen} as reference variation of pressure $(P_0)_x=0$.